IRL-CT/IRL-CT.github.io/README.md

 3. **Required Fields Explanation:**
    - `title`: Project name
    - `summary`: Brief 1-2 sentence description
-   - `status`: Choose from "ongoing", "completed", or "planned"
    - `startDate`: When the project began (YYYY-MM format)
    - `teamMemberIds`: List of team member file names (without .md extension)
    - `tags`: Keywords that describe the project (for filtering and search)